kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

    Return a :term:`slice` object representing the set of indices specified by ``range(start, stop, step)``.
 The *start* and *step* arguments default to ``None``.
-Slice objects have read-only data attributes :attr:`start`, :attr:`stop` and :attr:`step` which merely return the argument values (or their default).
-They have no other explicit functionality; however they are used by Numerical Python and other third party extensions.
+Slice objects have read-only data attributes :attr:`~slice.start`, :attr:`~slice.stop` and :attr:`~slice.step` which merely return the argument values (or their default).
+They have no other explicit functionality;
+   however they are used by Numerical Python and other third party extensions.
    Slice objects are also generated when extended indexing syntax is used.
-For example:
+For
-   ``a[start:stop:step]`` or ``a[start:stop, i]``.
-See :func:`itertools.islice`
+   example: ``a[start:stop:step]`` or ``a[start:stop, i]``.
+See
-   for an alternate version that returns an iterator.
+   :func:`itertools.islice` for an alternate version that returns an iterator.

 .. function:: sorted(iterable[, key][, reverse])